zabkwak/resting-squirrel/README.md

     ],
     // Endpoints returns object with parameters id (casted to integer before rendering data) and name
     response: [
-        new Field('id', Type.integer, 'Identificator of the user'), new Field('name', Type.string, 'Name of the user'), ],
+        new Field('id', Type.integer, 'Identifier of the user'), new Field('name', Type.string, 'Name of the user'), ],
     // Description for the documentation
-    description: 'Updates the user informations',
+    description: 'Updates the user information',
     errors: [
         new ErrorField('ERR_INVALID_USER', 'Returned if request id of the user does not exist.'), ],